ananyabalaji/word_occurrences/README.md

-# Word Occurrences

-## Author
-- Name: Ananya Balaji
+# Word Occurrences - Ananya Balaji

 ## Overview
 This is a project that processes the words and its number of occurrences of files in a given directory and its subdirectories.